 Nobody that isn’t stupid or doesn’t have a vested interest in ESPN dying is claiming it is.
 But this year they will miss out on somewhere around $800 million in revenue they would’ve otherwise earned if they still had 2013's subscriber numbers.
 That is self-evidently a big fucking deal, and something worth closely scrutinizing.
 And, frankly, if ESPN isn’t worried, it’s run by idiots.

 This is, of course, an industry-wide problem, not an ESPN-specific one.
 Eighty-two of the 119 networks measured by Nielsen lost subscribers last month, and almost all have lost millions over the last few years.
 Potential subscribers are dropping cable altogether, trading down to smaller packages, subscribing to services like Sling TV and PlayStation Vue, or streaming illegally.
-Except possibly around the margins, this isn’t a reflection of ESPN’s programming quality or anything else, but simply the catholic trend of cord-cutting.
+Except possibly around the margins, this isn’t a reflection of ESPN’s programming quality or anything else, but simply the secular trend of cord-cutting.
 Yet this trend affects ESPN more than it does any other network.

 Television networks make money by selling ads (commercials), and from monthly subscriber fees paid by television distributors for the right to carry their channel and offer it to customers.
 Compared to other television networks, ESPN earns a much higher percentage of its revenue from subscriber fees than from commercials.
 ESPN’s subscriber fee is about $7.21 per month; by comparison, CNN’s is $0.71.
 In essence, ESPN makes a huge chunk of its money—literally billions of dollars—from people who do not watch its channels but pay for them anyway, because they’re in their cable packages.
 That’s the revenue stream cord-cutting threatens.